Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 - StatusLine is the only live context monitor - Other hooks don't get token counts

-- Raw percentage includes 16.5% buffer - Calculate true "free until compact"
+- Raw percentage includes a 33K buffer - Calculate true "free until compact" using token counts

 - Structured backups beat raw dumps - Parse transcripts into organized markdown